antor44/livestream_video/README.md

 https://github.com/ggerganov/whisper.cpp

-The Text-to-Speech (TTS) feature and translations into languages other than English are performed online via the **Translate Shell** app, which utilizes a free Google service.
+*The Text-to-Speech (TTS) feature is performed online via the **Translate Shell** app, which utilizes a free Google service.
 The availability of this service is not guaranteed.
 Additionally, the TTS feature is designed for short audio segments and is limited to certain languages.

 ### Some Notable Features: